 Then, type the keyword or term you wish to search, and press Enter on your keyboard to run the search.
 Results that match your keyword will appear in the conversation window above the search/message box, with keyword matches highlighted in yellow.
 Beside the a notice will appear with the total number of search results found for your keyword.
-Click See more or See previous to see messages immediately before or after the exact search result.
+Click Next or Previous to see messages immediately before or after the exact search result.

 Advanced search options

 Some members opt to use advanced search options to help further refine their search results.
-To conduct a more refined conversation search, click the icon to the right of the search bar.
+To conduct a more refined conversation search, click the icon on the bottom right of the search text box.
 This will open a menu of more advanced search options, including the option to filter by flag color, date range, files only, or member/contact name.

 For example, perhaps Naveed knows his “slide 4” conversation took place with Gloria in last month.
 He can set this as the Date Range and thereby remove outlier results from irrelevant time periods.